Silent Running (On Dangerous Ground)

 "Silent Running (On Dangerous Ground)" is a song performed by Mike + The Mechanics.
 Written by Mike Rutherford and B. A. Robertson, it was the first track on the 1985 self-titled debut album of Mike + the Mechanics.
 It was also released as the band's first single, peaking at number 6 on 8 March 1986 on the Billboard Hot 100 chart, and number 1 on Billboard's Mainstream Rock Tracks chart, where it stayed for five weeks.
-It reached No. 21 in the band's native United Kingdom.

 Paul Carrack provided lead vocals on the song.
 Alan Murphy was hired as a session guitarist and provided lead guitar on the track.
 The song's original title was simply "Silent Running"; the name extension was given when the song was chosen to appear in the 1986 movie On Dangerous Ground, which was titled Choke Canyon in the United States.
+The single was re-released in the UK in January 1986 to tie-in with the film, and peaked at No. 21 in the UK charts.

 The song was banned by the BBC during the Gulf War due to its address of war, nationalism and religion, as well as a direct reference to weaponry in the line, "There's a gun and ammunition just inside the doorway."

 Composition

-"Silent Running" was one of the first songs to come from the Rutherford/Robertson songwriting partnership.
-It was, in fact, one of a series of songs that the two wrote simply to test how effective collaboration between them would be.
-When producer Christopher Neil heard it on a demo tape that Rutherford played for him, however, he recommended that it be used for the album.
+"Silent Running" was one of the first songs to emerge from the Rutherford/Robertson songwriting partnership.
+It was among a series of songs that the pair wrote in order to test the results of their collaboration.
+When producer Christopher Neil heard the song on a demo tape that Rutherford played, he recommended that it be used for the album.